Rocket Lab Neutron: Applications

-Neutron is designed to lift up to 15000 kg while expended, 13000 kg while landing the booster downrange and up to 8500 kg with the first stage returning to the launch site.
+Neutron is designed to lift up to 15000 kg to LEO while expended, 13000 kg while landing the booster downrange and up to 8500 kg with the first stage returning to the launch site.
 Rocket Lab forecasts Neutron will be able to launch 98% of all payloads launched through 2029.
 Rocket Lab also intends the design to be able to support constellation deployment, deep space missions, and eventually human spaceflight.

 In May 2025, Rocket Lab was awarded an evaluation contract to test for compatibility of Neutron with the USAF Rocket Cargo program for return-to-Earth cargo delivery anywhere on Earth.

 Launches

-The first flight of Neutron is expected to be in mid 2026.
+The first flight of Neutron is expected to be in the last quarter of 2026.

 In September 2025, Rocket Lab planned to launch Neutron three times in 2026, and five times in 2027.

 Prospects and market position

-According to Rocket Lab, Neutron’s expected debut launch in 2025 also puts the launch vehicle in a strong position to on-ramp onto the U.S. Government’s National Security Space Launch (NSSL) Lane 1 program, an indefinite delivery indefinite quantity (IDIQ) contract valued at $5.6 billion over a five-year period.
-RFPs for the program opened on October 30, 2024 with approved new launch vehicles to be on-ramped to the program in Spring 2025.
+According to Rocket Lab, Neutron's expected debut launch in 2025 also puts the launch vehicle in a strong position to on-ramp onto the U.S. government's National Security Space Launch (NSSL) Lane 1 program, an indefinite delivery indefinite quantity (IDIQ) contract valued at $5.6 billion over a five-year period.
+RFPs for the program opened on October 30, 2024, with approved new launch vehicles to be on-ramped to the program in Spring 2025.

-In November 2024 Rocket Lab announced that it has signed a multi-launch agreement with a confidential commercial satellite constellation operator to launch a satellite constellation using Neutron.
+In November 2024, Rocket Lab announced that it had signed a multi-launch agreement with a confidential commercial satellite constellation operator to launch a satellite constellation using Neutron.
 Under the contract, Rocket Lab will launch two dedicated missions on Neutron starting from mid-2026.
 The missions will launch from Rocket Lab Launch Complex 3 on Wallops Island, Virginia.
 The launch service agreement for these missions signifies the beginning of a productive collaboration that could see Neutron deploy the entire constellation.

+In May 2025, Rocket Lab announced that it had been awarded a launch contract by the U.S. Air Force Research Laboratory (AFRL) for Neutron to launch a Rocket Cargo mission.
+The launch will see Neutron execute a Rocket Cargo survivability experiment under the AFRL Rocket Experimentation for Global Agile Logistics (REGAL) solicitation, supporting the development of a cargo point-to-point transportation system.
+The mission is scheduled to launch no earlier than 2026.

+In May 2026, Rocket Lab announced that it had signed a multi-launch agreement with a confidential customer that included five Neutron launches.
+The missions, scheduled to take place between 2026 and 2029, are set to launch from both Launch Complex 1 in New Zealand and Launch Complex 3 in Virginia.